 CO-PRESIDENT OF THE GLOBAL FUND FOR CITIES’ DEVELOPMENT

 • Multi-stakeholder dialogues and partnerships to accelerate action.
-The Fund coordinates sectoral alliances; provides training in urban finance; offers project coaching to help project leaders reach bankability; holds match-making sessions to connect investment demand and supply; develops ‘living labs’ to test urban innovation proposals and prepare for their scale-up phase, etc.
+The Fund coordinates sectoral alliances; provides training in urban finance; offers project coaching to help project leaders reach bankability; holds match-making sessions to connect investment demand and supply; and develops ‘living labs’ to test urban innovation proposals and prepare for their scale-up phase, etc.

 • International advocacy and knowledge production.
 The Fund is particularly involved in structuring the Local Finance Knowledge Hub, a unique platform dedicated to local finance.

-Through these activities, the Fund supports development programmes valued at USD 35 million, and has helped to mobilize more than USD 1 billion for local development.
+Through these activities, the Fund supports development programmes valued at USD 35 million and has helped to mobilize more than USD 1 billion for local development.

 47 Avenue Pasteur, 93100 Montreuil, France

 Phone: + 33 1 80 89 52 29